VeriFIT/mata/FORMAT.md

 ### Relations over states
 [link](state-rel-example.vtf)
 ```
-# Example of a relation on automaton states in the VATA format
+# Example of a relation on automaton states in the MATA format
 @NFA
 %Name aut1
 %Initial q1 q2